yasglobal/schema-for-article/readme.txt

 ﻿=== SCHEMA for Article ===
-Contributors: aliya-yasir, sasiddiqui
+Contributors: sasiddiqui, aliya-yasir
 Donate link: https://www.paypal.me/yasglobal
 Tags: json-ld, markup, schema, rich snippets, structured data, SEO, schema.org, schema markup, JSON, google validated Requires at least: 4.0
 Tested up to: 4.9
-Stable tag: 0.3.1
+Stable tag: 0.3.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
+Requires PHP: 5.2

 SCHEMA for Article is simply the easiest solution to add valid schema.org as a JSON script in the head of blog posts or articles.

 == Description ==

 Search engines such as Google are using structured data markup in many ways—for example, to create rich snippets in search results.
 Search results with rich snippets will improve your click through rates and increase the number of visitors on your website.

 This plugin helps: